varunimaginea/matisse/README.md

 > var socket = io.connect('http://localhost'); //change it to server ip or local ip for testing from other machines
 >

+6) Everyauth package has been included in the git repository since the original everyauth package version 0.2.28 contains the deprecated url for twitter.

-6) Then you can run
+7) Then you can run

 >
 > $ node app.js